 Located in Dallas’s hip Deep Ellum neighborhood, Pecan Lodge is known for its epic lines (a long queue is going to be a common theme in your quest for good Texas barbecue) and equally epic smoked meats.
 Pecan Lodge was founded in 2010 by husband-and-wife duo Justin and Diane Fourton, who left corporate jobs in management consulting to slow down and start serving authentic Southern food.
 Everything at their restaurant is made from scratch; most barbecue institutions focus their effort on the perfection of their brisket and sausage.
 Pecan Lodge, meanwhile, gets all the details right when it comes to its sides, from its creamy (but not mushy) mac-n-cheese to the crispiness of the pillowy fried okra.
 If you’re in the DFW area, this restaurant is not to be missed.

 Texas Monthly’s annual Top 50 Texas BBQ Joints list is watched and received by both pitmasters and barbecue fans with a fervor reserved for major sporting events and maybe the Oscars.
-The restaurant that topped the list this year?
+The restaurant that topped the list in 2022?
 Goldee’s Barbecue in Fort Worth.
 It was an unexpected choice for a few reasons—Goldee’s opened in 2020 during the height of the pandemic when all things culinary seemed so uncertain.
 All five of its pitmasters (who are co-owners and have been friends since elementary school) are under the age of 30.
 Goldee’s is in the Fort Worth suburb of Kennendale in a red barn–style restaurant with a mural of a psychedelic cow painted on the side.

 The menu is deceivingly simple, with the usual offerings of brisket, ribs, turkey, and sausage.
 Sides include classics like potato salad, beans, and coleslaw.
 Special menu items like Laotian sausage are occasionally offered.
 But visitors will soon realize that everything that the chefs at Goldee’s do, they do exceedingly well.
 As D Magazine reported in a 2021 profile on the restaurant, eating at Goldee’s is like stumbling upon “a young, talented, underground local band—one that you know is about to blow up and become crazy-popular once everyone else figures out what’s going on.”